Helpline 07939 046 030

 Safeguarding

-Young people are the most important voice in this Transition journey, so our regional team of Specialist NF Nurse Advisors, who are all qualified medical professionals, will:
+Young people are the most important voice in this transition journey, so the Specialist NF Nurses and Advisors, who are all qualified medical professionals, will:

-• treat all young people with respect and as an equal partner in the process
+• treat all of you with respect and as an equal partner in the process

 • listen to you and take a full account of your views and needs